jack2019-cb/chronos/client/__tests__/pdfExport.test.md

 - Tests real substance: PDF generation from calendar data.
 - Isolates only true external dependencies (none in this test).
 - Runs quickly and deterministically.

+---

+**Test & Documentation Review Note**

+> ⚠️ Reviewed: As of 2025-07-14, pdfExport.test.ts was reviewed and found to only cover basic existence and error-free execution.
+Full approval is pending real PDF logic and deeper actionable coverage.
+This note is invalidated if the documentation or implementation changes.